friflo/Friflo.Json.Fliox/README.md

 - No leaks of `native containers` are left over after tear down a unit test.
   This is relevant only when using the library in Unity compiled with **JSON_BURST** - it is not relevant when running in CLR

+## Examples

+The unit test also contain a folder explaining single file (self contained) examples illustrating usage and anti patterns how to use (and how not to use) the `JsonParser` and `JsonSerializer`.

+The examples can be found at [Json.Tests/Common/Examples/](Json.Tests/Common/Examples)

 ## Performance .NET CLR (Common Language Runtime)

 The test cases contain also JSON parser performance tests.
 Various JSON examples files are parsed by iteration them from begin to end.
-The parser results like JSON keys and values like strings, numbers, booleans are nulls are ready to be consumed.
+The parser results like JSON keys and values like strings, numbers, booleans are nulls are ready to be consumed at this stage.

 To reduce side effects in measurement by NUnit of throughput increase `impliedThroughput` at [TestParserPerformance.cs](Json.Tests/Common/TestParserPerformance.cs)